EliLillyCo/LillyMol/docs/Molecule_Lib/atom_typing.md

 acceptors.
 But fingerprint generators do not know anything about this so that is not really feasible.

-Importantly, specifying a type for the non pharmacaphore atoms is very important.
-This derives from work at Glaxo I recall where their efforts at implementing pharmacaphore atom types was floundering.
+Importantly, specifying a type for the non pharmacophore atoms is very important.
+This derives from work at Glaxo I recall where their efforts at implementing pharmacophore atom types was floundering.
 And then they introduced an 'other' type, and things started working.
 This is hardly surprising since pharmacaphoric features usually comprise only a small fraction of the atoms in a molecule.